 Projector Throw Calculator

 The projector throw calculator works two ways: enter your throw distance and throw ratio to find the resulting screen size, width, and height -- or enter a desired screen diagonal and throw ratio to find out the required placement distance in feet and meters.
+Use the tv size calculator to find the largest TV size that still looks sharp from your sofa position given its resolution.

 Calculated Screen Size